sorin-ionescu/prezto/modules/python/README.md

     export PROJECT_HOME="$HOME/Developer"

 The variable `$VIRTUALENVWRAPPER_VIRTUALENV_ARGS` tells virtualenvwrapper what arguments to pass to `virtualenv`.
-For example, set the value to *--no-site-packages* to ensure that all new environments are isolated from the system site-packages directory.
+For example, set *--download* to force pre-installed packages to be re-downloaded from PyPI.

-    export VIRTUALENVWRAPPER_VIRTUALENV_ARGS='--no-site-packages'
+    export VIRTUALENVWRAPPER_VIRTUALENV_ARGS='--download'

 Aliases
 -------